Multiple Nanoemulsions and Complex Nanoparticles for Encapsulation and Release

-In recent years there has been growing interest in the engineering of multi-emulsions.
-While many techniques currently exist to create emulsions, they do so on a large scale and therefore are limited in many ways.
-For example, they have to be made one at a time and are done at a very slow rate of about one millimeter per hour.
-Additionally, the pressures in these current devices limit them from being scaled down to the nanoscale.
-The ability to create nanoscale particles holds great promise in fields such as pharmaceuticals, food, agriculture, and consumer products.
+While many techniques exist to create multiple emulsions (droplets in droplets), they create large droplets that are limited in many ways.
+For example, multiple emulsion droplets are typically made one at a time and are accumulated at a very slow rate of about one milliliter per hour.
+Most techniques also require new equipment that prevents scaling down to the nanoscale.
+Furthermore, these techniques frequently produce unstable emulsions.
+Overcoming these challenges to create complex nanoscale particles would show great promise in fields such as pharmaceuticals, food, agriculture, and consumer products.

 Additional Patent Pending